openstack/horizon/doc/source/topics/settings.rst

 Default: ``True``

-Enables the load balancer panel. load balancer panel will be enabled when this option is True and your Neutron deployment supports LBaaS.
+Enables the load balancer panel.
+The load balancer panel will be enabled when this option is True and your Neutron deployment supports LBaaS.
 If you want to disable load balancer panel even when your Neutron supports LBaaS, set it to False.

 This option is now marked as "deprecated" and will be removed in Kilo or later release.
 The load balancer panel is now enabled only when LBaaS feature is available in Neutron and this option is no longer needed.
 We suggest not to use this option to disable the load balancer panel from now on.

-``supported_provider_types``:

-.. versionadded:: 2014.2(Juno)

-Default: ``["*"]``

-For use with the provider network extension.
-Use this to explicitly set which provider network types are supported.
-Only the network types in this list will be available to choose from when creating a network.
-Network types include local, flat, vlan, gre, and vxlan.
-By default all provider network types will be available to choose from.

-Example: ``['local', 'flat', 'gre']``

-``segmentation_id_range``:

-.. versionadded:: 2014.2(Juno)

-Default: ``None``

-For use with the provider network extension.
-This is a dictionary where each key is a provider network type and each value is a list containing two numbers.
-The first number is the minimum segmentation ID that is valid.
-The second number is the maximum segmentation ID.
-Pertains only to the vlan, gre, and vxlan network types.
-By default this option is not provided and each minimum and maximum value will be the default for the provider network type.

-Example: ``{'vlan': [1024, 2048], 'gre': [4094, 65536]}``

 ``enable_quotas``: